gitlabhq/gitlabhq/doc/user/project/clusters/serverless/index.md

 You can find all the files referenced in this doc in the [functions example project](https://gitlab.com/knative-examples/functions).

-Follow these steps to deploy a function using the node.js runtime to your Knative instance:
+Follow these steps to deploy a function using the Node.js runtime to your Knative instance:

 1. Create a directory that will house the function.
 In this example we will create a directory called `echo` at the root of the project.

 1. Create the file that will contain the function code.
-In this example our file is called `echo.js` and is located inside the `echo` directory.

-    If your project is public, skip to step no. 4.
+In this example, our file is called `echo.js` and is located inside the `echo` directory.
+If your project is public, skip to step 4.

-1. If your project is private you will need to [Create a GitLab deploy token](https://docs.gitlab.com/ee/user/project/deploy_tokens/#creating-a-deploy-token).
+1. If your project is private you will need to [Create a GitLab deploy token](../../deploy_tokens/index.md#creating-a-deploy-token).
-This will enable the `tm` cli to be used as a deployment step and access the container registry.
+This will enable the `tm` cli to be able to be used in a deployment step and gives it access to the container registry.

-    1. Go to the project you want to create the function for.
     1. Go to **Settings** > **Repository**.
     1. Click on "Expand" on **Deploy Tokens** section.
     1. Enter `gitlab-deploy-token` as the name.